RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Usage
 -----

-= Unzip (we think you've done that or you wouldn't be reading this...)
+= Unzip the downloaded package
 = Run the RPKI Validator from the root folder

     ./bin/rpki-validator [OPTIONS]